tkoopman/sabnzbd/README.md

 # sabnzbd
 Docker image linuxserver/sabnzbd + MKV tools and sabnzbd mkvalidator script.
 Script can be used to fail any downloads that contain mkv files that fail mkv validation.
 Only the largest mkv file downloaded will be checked.

+Now also contains ffmpeg validation script that you can use instead.

 # Script
 To use script in sabnzbd settings configure the following